jiangyc2024/NumCSE/CodeExpert/nmcse/readme.md

 ### Troubleshooting

 There are some environment variables in cx that may impact the containers behavior in non-obvious ways.
-For example, increasing MAXFILESIZE was necessary for writing files for the test action.
-See [here](https://docs.expert.ethz.ch/lecturers/#environment-variables).
+The code expert team set some limits on CPU time and memory, for example (see transcript).

 ## Scripts directory